Pimelite: Physical properties

 It is neither radioactive nor magnetic.
 It is decomposed by acids.

 Occurrence

 Pimelite is found in lateritic nickel ore deposits above serpentinites or dunites, frequently mixed with nickel-rich serpentine minerals or quartz.
-The type locality is Kosemutz, near Frankenstein, Silesia, Poland, and it has also been found in New Jersey, USA.
+The type locality is Kosemutz, near Frankenstein, Silesia, Poland, and it has also been found in New Jersey, US.
 A nickel silicate hydroxide mineral was first described from Franklin, New Jersey, in 1889, but it has not been reported from the neighbouring Sterling Hill.
 It was originally called desaulesite, for Major de Saules, manager of the Trotter Mine at Franklin, but that name is now used for zinc-rich garnierite.
 In 1966 the material was shown to be identical with pimelite.
 Pimelite from the Trotter Shaft occurs as localized, patchy, thin crusts and dense 1 to 6 cm masses as an alteration product of nickel arsenides.
 It is a secondary, low-temperature mineral, associated with annabergite, fluorite, baryte and sphalerite.